 A significant part of our executive compensation philosophy is designed to link executive compensation to our performance through atrisk compensation opportunities, providing significant reward to executives based on our success.
 As such, the Compensation Committee believes that our executive officers' total compensation should be reflective of our Company's short and long-term performance.
 Accordingly, a significant amount of our executive officers' compensation is composed of performance-based bonus opportunities and equity awards, which derive their value based on both stock-based performance and Company financial and operational performance.
 As a result, a significant majority of our executive officers' target total direct compensation opportunity is "at risk."
-There is no assurance that the grant date fair values reported for these equity awards will be reflective of their actual economic value or that comparable amounts will ever be realized by the executive officers.
+There is no assurance that the target annual bonus opportunities or grant date fair values reported for these equity awards will be reflective of their actual economic value or that comparable amounts will ever be realized by the executive officers.

 Executives at Energy Recovery understand the importance of meeting key performance objectives (also known as Management by Objectives or "MBOs").
-In 2021, the Board of Directors established eleven pre-determined rigorous objectives for the Chief Executive Officer under the Company's Annual Incentive Plan ("AIP"), our cash-based incentive program for eligible employees.
+In 2022, the Board of Directors established seven pre-determined, rigorous performance measures for the CEO under the Company's Annual Incentive Plan ("AIP"), our cash-based incentive program for eligible employees.
 These objectives are summarized below: